Learn more and get your questions answered in a no-cost kidney education class.

 Calcium is the most abundant mineral found in the body.
-About 99% of the calcium in the body is in bones and teeth.
-The remaining 1% is found in blood and soft tissues.
+About 99 percent of the calcium in the body is in bones and teeth.
+The remaining 1 percent is found in blood and soft tissues.
 The body uses calcium to:

 Calcium is supplied in the food we eat and from calcium supplements.
 Vitamin D and parathyroid hormone (PTH) help regulate how much calcium is absorbed and how much calcium the kidneys eliminate.
 Healthy kidneys turn vitamin D into an active hormone (calcitriol), which helps increase calcium absorption from the intestines into the blood.

-A balanced, healthy diet provides 1000 milligrams of calcium a day.
+A balanced, healthy diet provides 1,000 milligrams of calcium a day.
 Requirements increase during growth and with age.
-For young people age 9 to 18, bones are still growing.
-1300 milligrams of calcium each day is recommended to strengthen bones.
-For people over age 50, at least 1200 milligrams calcium a day is recommended to help slow calcium loss from bones and preserve bone density.
+For people age 9 to 18, at least 1,300 milligrams of calcium each day is recommended.
+For people over age 50, at least 1,200 milligrams calcium a day is recommended.

 Calcium is found naturally in dairy products.
-Unfortunately, these same foods are very high in phosphorus and are not good choices for people with kidney disease who require a low phosphorus diet.
-If your calcium is low, your dietitian will coach you on calcium containing foods to include in your diet.
-If your doctor prescribes a supplement, ask your dietitian to discuss the best time to take it.
+Unfortunately, these same foods are very high in phosphorus and are not good choices for people with kidney disease who require a low-phosphorus diet.
+Whether your calcium is low or high, your dietitian will coach you on foods to add or remove from your diet.

-Many dairy foods, including milk and cheese, are naturally high in calcium and should be avoided.
-Many other foods contain added calcium and should be avoided as well.
 Nutrition Facts on food labels often do not provide information on calcium.
-Because it is not listed does not mean the food is calcium free.
-Since food labels are not required to list the calcium content, talking to a renal dietitian and reading the label ingredients will be helpful to learn which foods contain calcium.
+Because it’s not listed doesn’t mean the food is calcium-free.
+Because food labels aren’t required to list the calcium content, talking to a renal dietitian and reading the label ingredients will be helpful to learn which foods contain calcium.

-Labels on foods that contain added calcium may include one of the following statements:
+Labels on foods that contain added calcium may include:

 Call 1-800-424-6589 now to talk to one of our placement specialists.